sohumsharma484/cs444/mp3/README.md

    Use some of these (or other) ideas to improve the performance of the detector.
-You can do this development on the validation set (validation performance already being logged to tensorboard in the script).
-We will be providing leading curves for some runs as a reference in a few days as well.
+You can do this development on the validation set (validation performance already being logged to tensorboard in the script). ~~We will be providing leading curves for some runs as a reference in a few days as well.~~ To help you get started, we are providing training / validation loss plots for two reference runs:
+   - **Gradient Clipping + Learning Rate Warmup** Just adding these two things, we were able to start training reasonable models and achieve an AP of 0.288.
+   Reference training / validation plots can be found in `runs/ref1`.
+   - **Gradient Clipping + Learning Rate Warmup + Focal Loss + Flip Augmentation** This gave us an AP of 0.323.
+Reference training / validation plots can be found in `runs/ref2`.

    Once you are happy with the performance of your model on the validation set, compute